New Zealand Rugby has criticised December's Rugby Championship schedule because it means players will be forced to spend Christmas in quarantine.

 "We haven't agreed to this schedule and are disappointed at the announcement," chief executive Mark Robinson said.

-However, the wellbeing of our people is an incredibly important factor in this also.
+"We understand the commercial considerations in the scheduling.
+However, the wellbeing of our people is an incredibly important factor in this also."

-" He added: "All our planning and scheduling was on the basis that the All Blacks' last match would be on 5 December to give our players and management time to get home, undertake the quarantine back in New Zealand and be with their families for Christmas.
+He added: "All our planning and scheduling was on the basis that the All Blacks' last match would be on 5 December to give our players and management time to get home, undertake the quarantine back in New Zealand and be with their families for Christmas."

 New Zealand Rugby has now called on the tournament's governing body SANZAAR (South Africa, New Zealand, Australia and Argentina Rugby) and Rugby Australia to reschedule the fixtures, stressing it is "committed" to taking part in the competition.

 "We know the scheduling of matches has been a complex and dynamic issue to work through," Robinson said.

-"[But] we believe that there are other solutions within the Rugby Championship window.
+"[But] we believe that there are other solutions within the Rugby Championship window."

 SANZAAR chief executive Andy Marinos said they had "exhausted every other option" and the six-week schedule was already "pretty arduous".

-He added: "We've got to be cognisant of player welfare but there's also player safety.
+He added: "We've got to be cognisant of player welfare but there's also player safety."

 Rugby Australia says "formal" requests for a condensed five-week tournament were rejected.

 "That being said no-one wants players and team management to be away from their families and in quarantine over Christmas," RA interim chief executive Rob Clarke said in a statement.